CumulusNetworks/docs/content/cumulus-linux-42/Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md

 - The STP global configuration must be the same on both peer switches.
 - The STP configuration for dual-connected ports must be the same on both peer switches.
 - The STP priority must be the same on both peer switches.
+- To minimize convergence times when a link transitions to a forwarding state, configure the edge ports (for tagged and untagged frames) with PortAdminEdge and BPDU guard enabled.

 {{%/notice%}}